rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 ## <a name="virtualusers"></a>Setting up virtual users

-As stated earlier, using virtual users for `vsftpd` is much more secure because they have no system privileges at all.
-That said, you need to add a user for the virtual users to use.
+As stated earlier, using virtual users for `vsftpd` is much more secure because they have no system privileges.
+That said, you need to add a user for the virtual users.
 You also need to add a group:

 ```
 groupadd nogroup